PascalBurume/HR-recruitment/README.md

 ## Question and Answear
 `Question and answer`, this last report give a possibility to a user or HR manger, to ask questions and get an insight visual base on data sources, we have too a graphic which shows time-to-hire that refers to the average time it takes to fill a job opening, which includes the time from posting the job to when a candidate is offered and accepts the position or rejected.
 ![Metrics](./7.png)
+# Conclusion
+The use of technology has revolutionized various aspects of businesses, including HR recruitment processes.
+Microsoft's Power Platform provides an efficient and effective solution for optimizing recruitment processes, from tracking recruitment KPIs to automating information requests and providing easily accessible HR process-related information.
+By leveraging the capabilities of Power BI, Power Apps, and Power Automate, organizations can enhance the efficiency, accuracy, and cost-effectiveness of their recruitment processes, ultimately leading to better hiring decisions and greater organizational success.
+As technology continues to advance, it is essential for businesses to embrace and leverage new tools and platforms to stay ahead of the competition.
+The integration of Microsoft's Power Platform into HR recruitment processes is a prime example of how technology can significantly improve organizational productivity and success.